Health and Safety Executive statement on the type approval of apparatus under the Ionising Radiations Regulations 2017

-Type approval by the Health and Safety Executive (HSE) will relieve the user of the approved articles of two duties under the Ionising Radiations Regulations 1999.
+Type approval by the Health and Safety Executive (HSE) will relieve the user of the approved articles of two duties under the Ionising Radiations Regulations 2017.
 This means that the user will not be required to:

-However all other provisions of the Regulations will continue to apply.
+However, all other provisions of the Regulations will continue to apply.
 Background notes on the legal requirements are at Appendix 1.

-This guidance is intended to assist manufacturers, importers and suppliers who wish to obtain type approval by HSE under Schedule 1 of the Ionising Radiations Regulations 1999.
+This guidance is intended to assist manufacturers, importers and suppliers who wish to obtain type approval by HSE under Schedule 1 of the Ionising Radiations Regulations 2017.
 Details of the general criteria that will be used by HSE in considering applications for type approval are given below.
 Guidance is also given on the procedures that HSE will adopt in developing detailed criteria for each class of article.

-In principle HSE will consider applications for type approval of any class of article which meets the basic criteria set out in Schedule 1, paragraphs (c) and (d) to the Regulations.
+In principle HSE will consider applications for type approval of any class of article which meets the basic criteria set out in Schedule 1, paragraphs (d) and (e) to the Regulations.
 In each case HSE will require evidence that the article concerned meets both the general criteria detailed below and any detailed criteria that have been developed by HSE.
 HSE will consult with manufacturers, importers and suppliers, their representative associations and other interested bodies in drawing up detailed criteria.
 In view of the constraints of time and money available to HSE it is intended to give priority initially for applications for articles which are widely used.
 Reference will be made to existing national or international standards where these are applicable.